What’s Covered? What’s the Cost?

 Important!
 During Stage 1 (Annual Deductible) depending on your plan and your type of prescription drugs, you may pay more out of your pocket.
 This is because in Stage 1 you must first reach your drug deductible (if you have one) before your plan starts to cover more of the cost in Stage 2 (Initial Coverage).
 When your limit for Initial Coverage is reached you advance to Stage 3 (Catastrophic Coverage), where you would pay nothing for your drugs.

 Not everyone gets to Stage 3.
 If you do advance to Stage 3 (Catastrophic Coverage), your plan pays all of the cost of your drugs.
+During this payment stage, depending on your plan, you could pay nothing for your covered Part D drugs.
+However, you may have cost-sharing for drugs that are covered under our enhanced benefit.

 Further, if you qualify for Extra Help (a low-income subsidy program) you’re unlikely to experience all of these stages, and your out-of-pocket costs would be lower.
-Learn more about the Extra Help.
+Learn more about Extra Help.

 Note: These stages are created by the Centers for Medicare & Medicaid Services (CMS).